kiva/protocol-sdk-issuer/config/README.md

 * `guardian`: A boolean to indicate whether the eKYC verification requires a third party in order to succeed, or whether the verification method can (but does not necessarily have to) rely completely on agent-to-agent communication.
 * `sequence`: This is an array of IDs that determines the order of navigation for the application.
 Each ID should have a corresponding React component in the [ScreenDictionary component](https://github.com/kiva/protocol-sdk-verifier/blob/master/src/ui/screens/ScreenDictionary.tsx).

-### `pii_map`
+### `credentialKeyMap`
 This map defines the pieces of PII (Personally Identifiable Information) which will be requested as part of an organization's eKYC verification. ([More information about PII can be found here](https://en.wikipedia.org/wiki/Personal_data))

 This is an object which assigns metadata to the values that will be returned from a successful eKYC request, and is used to verify that the backend response is complete and genuine.
+It is created at build time using the `credentialDefinition` key to look up a file within the `credentialDefinitions` directory.

 * `name`: This value is used for text values throughout the app, especially the Results page and the User Consent page.